ClintPollock/Veracode-AWS-Code-Suite-Getting-Started-Guide/readme.md

 * Cloud9 IDE (very fun and powerful IDE)
 * CodeCommit - this is where we’ll place the PetStoreAPI code.
 * CodeBuild - this is the primary area we integrate Veracode commands.
-* CodePipeline - pull in the CodeBuild steps to the appropiate point in your CodePipeline.
+* CodePipeline - pull in the CodeBuild steps to the appropriate point in your CodePipeline.

 ### General Flow
 * Create CodeCommit Repository